Posted November 16, 2021

 We share information we collect in accordance with the practices described in this Policy.
-The categories of parties with whom we share information, and have shared information with in the past 12 months, include:
+The categories of parties with whom we share information include:

 - Service Providers: We share information with service providers that process information on our behalf.
 Service providers assist us with services such as payment processing, data analytics, marketing and advertising, website hosting, and technical support.
-We contractually prohibit our service providers from retaining, using, or disclosing information about you for any purpose other than performing the services for us, although we may permit them to use information that does not identify you (including information that has been aggregated or de-identified) for any purpose except as prohibited by applicable law.
+To the extent required by law, we contractually prohibit our service providers from retaining, using, or disclosing information about you for any purpose other than performing the services for us, although we may permit them to use information that does not identify you (including information that has been aggregated or de-identified) for any purpose except as prohibited by applicable law.